IUnknown68/Ajvar/README.md

     Release_Win32/
     Debug_x64/
     Release_x64/
-  Ajvar.html    Documentation
-  README.md     This file
 ```

-All builds of libAjvarTests will also run the tests.
+All builds of `libAjvarTests` will also run the tests.

 Buildsystem
 -----------